 The Scoop

-Frank Chaparro's The Scoop, produced by The Block, is the trading-desk podcast of record.
+The Scoop, produced by The Block and hosted by Frank Chaparro, is the trading-desk podcast of record.
 Chaparro has spent a decade covering institutional crypto and his source rolodex shows in every episode.
 The 2026 run has been particularly strong on prime brokerage, OTC desks, and the mechanics of executing nine-figure stablecoin swaps without moving markets.

-If your job is any flavour of institutional, this is the feed that will keep you current.
-Pair it with the stablecoin OTC execution across chains explainer when episodes get into cross-venue routing.
+Defining 2026 episode: the Q2 conversation on cross-venue stablecoin execution covering how institutional desks now split flow between CEX OTC and onchain venues.
+If the day job is any flavour of institutional, this is the feed that keeps it current.
+Pair episodes with the stablecoin OTC execution across chains explainer when topics turn to cross-venue routing.

 The Mint